newnewyork/swift-scripting/README.md

 	$ touch script.swift
 	$ chmod +x script.swift

-To make use of the Swift interpreter on runtime, the first line of the script file must be
+To make use of the Swift interpreter, the first line of the script file must be

 	#!/usr/bin/swift